Admissions Policies

 Course Prerequisites

 Some of the math, science, and language courses have pre-requisites or co-requisites for enrollment.
-Please see course descriptions located in the course catalog for details.
+Please see course descriptions located in the Course Catalog for details.

 Placement Testing Requirement